clcollins/golang-s2i/README.md

 The create subcommand creates a placeholder Dockerfile, a README.md with information about how to use Source to Image, some example s2i scripts, a basic test framework, and a Makefile.
 In particular, the Makefile is a great way to automate building and testing your Source to Image builder image.
 Out of the box, just running `make` will build your image, and it can be extended to do more.
 For example, you could add steps to build a base application image, or generate a runtime Dockerfile.

-## Implement with OKD/OpenShift BuildConfig

-Once you have a builder image with Source to Image script setup inside, the image can be used with [OKD](https://docs.okd.io) (formerly OpenShift Origin) to automate builds with a `buildConfig`.

-Generic Source Strategy build config

-create with oc create -f buildConfig.yaml

-This will generate an application image within OKD, as we did manually above, and again, that is perfect for Python or Ruby images, but for the Golang builder we can do better.

-OKD also supports a [buildConfig type for "chained" builds](https://docs.okd.io/latest/dev_guide/builds/advanced_build_operations.html#dev-guide-chaining-builds).
-Chained builds can extract the app binary using `save-artifacts` and generate a runtime image.

-TODO: Conclusion
+## Conclusion

+In this tutorial, we have learned how to use Source To Image to build a custom Golang builder image, create an application image using `s2i build` and how to extract the application binary to create a super-slim runtime image.

+In part two of this series, we will look at how to use the builder image we created with [OKD](https://okd.io), to automatically deploy our Golang apps with buildCongfigs, imageStreams, and deploymentConfigs.